stevealbertwong/proxy/README.md

 ---

-## Testing with home linux server acting as proxy
+## Set up testing

-setting firefox browser to proxy to your own dynamic external ip at the time assigned by your router to your linux machine. then your code on linux machine proxy request to google server and proxy back to your client machine
+To Set up testing with home linux server acting as proxy: setting firefox browser to proxy to your own dynamic external ip at the time assigned by your router to your linux machine. then your code on linux machine proxy request to google server and proxy back to your client machine
 (code only compile on linux machine)